autobrr/autobrr.com/docs/getting-started/docker/setup.md

 # Docker-setup

-This guide expects some previous docker knowledge and an working environment.
+This guide expects some previous docker knowledge and a working environment.

 ## docker-compose

 `docker-compose` for autobrr.
-Modify if running with unRAID or settings up with Portainer.
+Modify if running with unRAID or setting up with Portainer.

 * Logging is optional
 * Host port mapping might need to be changed to not collide with other apps